 - Week 5: Begin consistent social posting (3–4x weekly)

-- Week 8: Run first small paid ad test ($50–100)
+- Week 8: Run your first small paid ad test ($50–$100)

 - Week 9: Review analytics; identify top-performing content

-- Week 12: Review full 90-day results; plan Q4 2025 adjustments
+- Week 12: Review the full 90-day results; plan adjustments for the next quarter

 FAQ